AdobeDocs/adobeio-auth/FAQ/Index.md

 ### How to use the private key for generating a JWT?
 Please copy the full content of private key including ```-----BEGIN PRIVATE KEY-----``` and ```-----END PRIVATE KEY-----``` to generate a correct JWT token.

+### What does Default Redirect URI and the Redirect URI Pattern means?
+The default redirect URI is the URL where IMS will send the authorization code after successful login with Adobe.
+You will need that to make call to the token endpoint to receive an access token.

+The redirect URI pattern is a regex representation of allowed URLs to receive the authorization code.
+It is used when you pass an optional parameter `redirect_url` with your request.